307 Hospital

 The 307th Hospital of the Chinese People's Liberation Army, commonly called the 307 Hospital (307医院), is a hospital in China.
 It is in Fengtai District, Beijing.
 The hospital combines medical treatment, research, and educational studies into a comprehensive hospital, which is one of the first designated medical institutions with medical insurance coverage in Beijing.
 307 Hospital of PLA is appointed as the National Clinical Hospital of Disease Control.

 History

 The hospital was formerly the Isotope Hospital of Ministry of Health, founded in Haidian District Beijing in 1957.
 In 1958, the hospital had transferred to the People's Liberation Army and renamed 307 Hospital of PLA.

 In September 1981, 307 Hospital of PLA started to use the name of the Affiliated Hospital of Military Medical Sciences.
 At the same time, it also uses the name of 307 Hospital of PLA.

 In June 1983, 307 Hospital of PLA became a division-level hospital.

 In September 2005, the whole hospital was moved to Fengtai District from Haidian District.

 In 2012, 307 Hospital of PLA was awarded as a class 1, Grade 3 general hospital.

 Medical facilities

 The hospital has over 1500 beds and 48 medical departments, such as hematology, ophthalmology, traditional Chinese medicine, etc. The radiology department provides medical service to over 20,000 patients annually.

-Features Sections

-The Hematology Department treatment centers include the Bone Marrow Transplant Center, Radiology Center, and Blood Collection and Donation Center.
-Here, more than one thousand leukemia patients have received the conventional bone marrow transplant.

-In 2004, Huisheng Ai, the director of the Hematology Department, initially developed microtransplantation whose advantage is requiring the HLA mismatched donor instead of the HLA matched donor which is the first obstacle for patients to receive treatment.
-With the research step-by-step, microtransplantation technology has matured and been approved by the clinical studies with its high survival rate, less toxicity, and no GVHD (graft-verse-host-disease).
-By 2015, more than 200 patients have been cured by microtransplantation.

-Honors and important events

-In 2003, 307 Hospital of PLA was awarded Advanced Unit of State-level Anti-terrorism Exercise.